We can't reach our ambitious vision for a prosperous, self-reliant Greater Manchester on our own.

 Local Enterprise Partnership (LEP)

-The Local Enterprise Partnership (LEP) is one of those major partners.
+The Local Enterprise Partnership (opens in a new tab) is one of those major partners.
 It's a private sector-led voluntary board of business people and council representatives with a range of powers and responsibilities.

 The LEP supports our businesses to adapt to changing demands and to be more outward-looking.
 It helps identify and develop the skills they need, and contributes to a commercial environment that attracts investors.